rotous/kopano-theming-workshop-2017-setup/README.md

 Download it and "import" it in VirtualBox.
 After that you should be able to "start" the vm.
 It contains a debian 8 setup with Kopano Core and Kopano WebApp installed.

 You can log in as root with the password root.

 Try to run
 ```
 ip addr
 ```
-to check if you the network adapters have got an ip address.
+to check if the network adapters have gotten an IP address.

-Note: To use this IP address your VirtualBox should have a "host-only" network running with a dhcp server that hands out these addresses.
-This is the default setting of VirtualBox, so if you have changed it you might need to change it back.
+Note: To use the "host-only" adapter VirtualBox should have a "host-only" network running with a dhcp server that hands out addresses.
+During the workshop we will assume your machine has the address 192.168.56.101.
+This is the default setting of VirtualBox, so if you have changed it you might need to change it back or use the address that VirtualBox gave to your adapter.

 ## Open the WebApp in a browser
 To check if everything works you can open the WebApp in a browser by typing http://192.168.56.101/kopano-webapp in the address bar.